willycamargo/gsheet-to-json/README.md

 # Notes
 1. Although improbable, it is possible that the way the google API returns data is changed and, therefore, this package will broke.
 2. This package uses [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and doesn't support legacy browsers without a polyfill.
-3. The script is written in ES6 and isn't preprocessed, so it will broke if your app doesn't support ES6

 # Usage